Assessments

 A dedicated session to talk through results, provide clear and considered responses, and discuss practical recommendations and the pathway forward.

-This structured approach ensures that families receive professional guidance early, and only proceed to full assessment when it is clinically appropriate, supporting informed decision-making and meaningful outcomes.
+This staged approach means families receive professional guidance from the outset, and only move forward to a full assessment when it is clinically appropriate, supporting informed decision-making and meaningful outcomes.

 Your assessment comes with a number of supports aimed at offering clarity, deepening understanding, and helping you move forward with confidence.